Get alerts of updates about «Risk groups and their relatives»

 What should you do if you become ill?

-If you develop other acute symptoms that you would normally seek medical attention for, contact the healthcare service, regardless of whether or not you may be infected.
+If you develop other acute symptoms that you would normally seek medical attention for, contact the healthcare service - your own doctor, or the out-of-hours medical service (116 117).
+With severe symptoms ring 113.

 - Who can receive the coronavirus vaccine?